Sourav Ghosh on Helping Entrepreneurs with Digital Marketing Branding

-I earn a small amount from Google adsense and Affiliate programs as well.
+I earn a small amount from Google AdSense and Affiliate programs as well.
 I add value through the free contents share on my blog and various social channels.

 So when I share a product / service I love, and my tribe buys, I earn.
 But I am very strict about referring only products / services that would be of huge value to my tribe.

 I’d recommend a passionate software engineer to continue his job and pursue MLM side by side.
-After few years, may be launch his own software / app capitalising the business & marketing experience acquired from MLM.
+After few years, may be launch his own software / app capitalizing the business & marketing experience acquired from MLM.

 During the whole time, continuing to share his journey & learning experiences via blog, videos, social media, building a tribe and building his personal brand.

 And then may be creating an online course on something from his expertise or writing a book.
 Possibilities are limitless!
 Multiple avenues can help each others too.
 Just like your MLM team of 10,000 can be a great ready-made audience for your newly launched book, your 1 million new newsletter subscribers from your latest best seller book can be a huge prospect list for your MLM business.